Instant Composition projects

 music: Eldar Baruch, Wes Swing

-"city dances 3" is invited to FIDCDMX (International Festival for Contemporary Dance of Mexico City)
+"city dances 3" is invited to FIDCDMX (International Festival for Contemporary Dance of Mexico City)2020

-due to the Corona lockdown this invitation will hopefully be postponed for 2021
+due to the Corona lockdown this invitation was postponed for 2021, but for lack of finances might not take place

 sounding bodies - moving sounds